delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 layout: post
 permalink: /2007/09/10/my-top-10-electronic-albums/
 categories:
+  - drug discovery
+  - Python
-  - music
+  - machine learning

 tags:
-  - albums
-  - music
 ---

 This is going to be the first in a series of posts on what I am calling "DIY Drug Discovery".
 Admittedly, though, this title is hyperbolic.
 Discovering drug drug requires bringing it through a series of trials, which is very hard, if not impossible for an individual to do themselves.
 What I'm really going to be discussing is drug screening.

 The set of all possible molecules, which is known as chemical space, is incredibly vast.
 The Chemical Abstracts Service (CAS) registry lists 49,037,297 known molecules (molecules that have actually be synthesized).
 The number of different molecules that have been synthesized, in both public and private settings, may reach towards 100,000,000.
 Yet this is only tiny fraction of the number of possible molecules.
 Recent research has tried to enumerate the number of molecules containing Carbon, Nitrogen, Oxygen, Hydrogen, Oxygen, and halogens.
 So far, possible molecules up to a size of 17 atoms have been enumerated.
 Enumerating possible molecules isn't as simple as enumerating possible molecular graphs.
 There are many physical constraints as to what molecules are actually possible.
 For instance:

+* **bonding** many types of bonds are not possible -- covalent bonds must be between an electron donor and an electron acceptor.
+A Chlorine atom cannot bond to a flourine and a sodium cannot bond to a magnesium.

-* **geometrical strain** - Due to the nature of atomic orbitals, each atom prefers to bond in particular configuration.
+* **geometrical constraints** - Due to the nature of atomic orbitals, each atom prefers to bond in particular configuration.
 For instance, carbon prefers to bond tetrahedrally and when forming rings prefers to form hexagons.
 Pentagons and other shapes are not necessarily impossible, but they are generally high unstable.
-For instance, cubane, where carbon is forced to bond at 90 degrees, is highly unstable and explosive material.
-Carbon bonding in a triangle is impossible.
+For instance, [https://en.wikipedia.org/wiki/Cubane](cubane), where carbon is forced to bond at 90 degrees, is highly unstable and explosive material.
+Carbon bonding in a triangle, or an isolated pentagon or decagon is impossible.

-* **functional group stability** - this is a very complex field with many rules.
-For instance, if an Oxygen or Nitrogen atom is bonded to a non-aromatic C=C, this creates an Enol or enamine group which is highly reactive.
+* **functional group stability** - Many arrangements may be structurally stable in isolation but are highly reactive, making them near impossible to contain in the real world.
+For instance, if an oxygen or nitrogen atom is bonded to a non-aromatic C=C, this creates an Enol or enamine group which is highly reactive.

-These constraints limit the space significantly.
+These constraints limit the chemical space significantly, epsecially if one is interested in .
 For instance the authors of GBD note "The vast majority of fused small ring systems are high strained and reactive.
 96.7% of molecules with carbon are removed by this constraint.

-The point of all this is that molecular space is really large.
+There are further practical constraints for drugs:

+* **synthesizability** - the molecule most be synthesizable.
+For instance molecules with more than three carbon rings are exceedingly difficult to synthesize.

+* **solubility** the molecule must be soluble in the blood.

+* **toxicity** the molecule cannot be toxic.

+* binding (will it actually bind to the target of interest?

 * computer simulation
 * actual synthesis